omatt/website/src/docs/get-started/codelab.md

 After you enable web support, every Flutter app you create also compiles for the web.
-In your IDE under the **devices** pulldown, or at the command line using `flutter devices`, you should now see **Chrome** and **Web server** listed.
+In your IDE under the **devices** pulldown, or at the command line using `flutter devices`, you should now see **Chrome** listed.
 The **Chrome** device automatically starts Chrome.
-The **Web server** starts a server that hosts the app so that you can load it from any browser.
-Use the Chrome device during development so that you can use DevTools, and the web server when you want to test on other browsers.
+Use the Chrome device during development so that you can use DevTools.
 For more information, see [Building a web application with Flutter][] and [Write your first Flutter app on the web][codelab-web].